 KEITH WARBURTON – TRUSTEE

-Keith is the Trustee leading on school improvement and SEN.
+Keith is the Trustee leading on SEND and Safeguarding.

 In over a decade as an educational consultant Keith has worked as: a coach to Fast Track teachers, an external adviser to governors for Headteachers’ performance management; a chief external examiner for a university provider of initial teacher training; a tutor for the Open University on their Masters Education programme; and assessor for teachers applying for Advanced Skills teacher status.